arabelo2/UMS/docs/theory/013 Beam_Modeling_Through_Planar_Interface.md

   - **Fluid/Solid (p-wave)**: Beam refraction, transmission reduction, and possible shear conversion
   - **Fluid/Solid (s-wave)**: Clear conversion to shear waves, demonstrating slower propagation and broader angle distribution, ideal for flaw detection
 - Setting `wave_type='s'` enables shear wave modeling, particularly useful in **non-destructive evaluation (NDE)** where detection of fine cracks or inclusions is essential.

+- ⚠️ *Important:* Shear waves do not propagate in fluids.
+Attempting to use `wave_type='s'` in a fluid/fluid configuration is physically invalid.

 This model aligns with Schmerr’s theory and provides a practical, modular, and extendable Python interface for advanced ultrasonic simulation and phased array inspection design.